 4. When you begin the course, you will need to choose two topics upon which to base your assignments.
 These can be topics from the list provided on the "assignments" page of the course, topics of personal interest to you, or topics for which you are writing papers in other courses.
 All assignments will be based on those two topics.

 5. You should first read the "syllabus" in the course website (URL listed in 1. above), then move on to "assignments."

 6. I have included an assignment template for each assignment.
-Select the content of the assignment by holding down your left mouse button and dragging over it, then copy it and paste it into your word processor.
+Select the content of each assignment template by holding down your left mouse button and dragging over it, then copy it and paste it into your word processor.
 This will serve as your guide to make sure you complete all parts of each assignment as directed.